If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 A Lady posing for a pictorial in Bordeaux, France.

-They also saw my confidence and safety consciousness in working everywhere- the ship’s side, radar mast, funnel, inside cargo tanks, ballast tanks, pump room, etc.
+They also saw my confidence and safety consciousness in working everywhere- the ship’s side, radar mast, funnel, inside cargo tanks, ballast tanks, pump room, and whatever part of the ship they put me.

 Conclusion

-The only reason why I received the promotion was that I remembered m crewmate’s advice years ago regarding blessings.
+The only reason why I received the promotion was that I remembered my crewmate’s advice years ago regarding blessings.

-I believe in a Higher Being and the purpose behind every event even if it was not clear why I need that promotion.
+I believe in a Higher Being and the purpose behind every event even if it was not clear why I needed that promotion.

-Many years ago, I too wanted of getting a promotion with bars on the shoulder but didn’t pursue it.
+Many years ago, I too wanted to get a promotion with bars on the shoulder but didn’t continue to pursue it.
 Instead, I kept and continued my work ethic and thought of working out my exit plan instead.

-I enjoyed the shore leaves before it was “a thing”.
+I enjoyed the shore leaves before it was “a social media thing”.
 After that, COVID came and I began focusing on my new responsibilities on board.

-I saw why God gave me this blessing and thanked Him including his instruments.
+I saw why God gave me this blessing and thanked Him including the people whom He used to give me that promotion.

 May the winds be in your favor.